francissibal/Credit_Card_Fraud_Analysis/README.md

 ```

 ### ✅ Query 1 Result
+Insight:
+“Online shopping transactions (shopping_net) show the highest fraud rate at 1.44%, which is more than double the in-store rate (shopping_pos at 0.62%).
+Fraudulent online purchases also average $1,001, significantly higher than the average legitimate online purchase ($73).
+This highlights online transactions as a major fraud vector.”

 | Category        | Total Transactions | Fraudulent Transactions  | Fraud Rate (%) | Avg Fraud Amount | Avg Legit Amount |
 |-----------------|--------------------|--------------------------|----------------|------------------|------------------|